kite9-org/kite9/server/kite9-server-java/docs/design/behaviour.md

 - **k9-contains**: Indicates the types of things that this object can contain.
 - **k9-palette**:  So far: **link**, **end**, **cell**, **connected**, **grid**.
 Define others.
 Defines the types of thing this object is.
-- **k9-containers**: Defines the types of things this object can contain.
+- **k9-containers**: Defines the types of things this object can be contained in.

 When declaring palettes, you need to tell Kite9 which types each palette contains: